justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 //res2: Int = 10
 ```

-Whilst nothing stops us from creating our own, we'll use the Scalaz and Cats Monoid implementations instead.
-This gives us premade instances for many common types, syntactic sugar to make working with Monoids more concise, a bunch of useful functions that we can use with monoids like fold and even automated tests that verify our own instances obey the laws.
+In our production code, we'll use the Scalaz and Cats Monoid implementations instead of rolling our own.
+This gives us premade instances for many common types, syntactic sugar to make working with Monoids more concise, a bunch of useful combinators that we can use like fold and even automated law tests that verify our own instances obey the laws.

 Let's have a look at Scalaz for example: